jackshen-1215/jackshen-1215.github.io/_pages/about.md

 Research
 ======
 I'm fortunate to work with [Yeonju Ro](https://sites.google.com/view/hey-yeonju) under the supervision of [Prof. Atlas Wang](https://www.ece.utexas.edu/people/faculty/atlas-wang) at **The University of Texas at Austin** on diffusion language models, where I've developed algorithms that achieve up to 50% speedup in decoding while maintaining accuracy comparable to state-of-the-art methods.
-Building on this work, I'm collaborating with three Intel researchers on training-free approaches to further accelerate inference for diffusion large language models.
+Building on this work, I'm recently collaborating with Intel Labs researchers on training-free approaches to further accelerate inference for diffusion large language models.

 I also collaborate with [Fanjiang Ye](https://home.fanjiang.net/) under the supervision of [Prof. Yuke Wang](https://www.wang-yuke.com/) at **Rice University** on SuperGen, an efficient ultra-high-resolution video generation system.